Lenovo to buy Google's Motorola in China's largest tech deal

 It did sell Motorola’s cable television set-top box business to Arris Group Inc for $2.35 billion at the end of 2012.

+In a blog post on Wednesday, Google’s Page highlighted the strategic choice in selling the Motorola handset business.

+“The smartphone market is super competitive, and to thrive it helps to be all-in when it comes to making mobile devices,” Page wrote.
+“This move will enable Google to devote our energy to driving innovation across the Android ecosystem, for the benefit of smartphone users everywhere.”

-Lenovo is being advised by Credit Suisse Group while Lazard Ltd advised Google on the transaction, the people said.
+Lenovo is being advised by Credit Suisse Group while Lazard Ltd advised Google on the transaction.

 Writing by Edwin Chan; Editing by Soyoung Kim, Chizu Nomiyama and Leslie Adler